wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 However, trying to lineup timers that are set in your CSS with your Javascript, it is okay but tends to get you in a world of hurt.

-What you can do is listen for the animation to finish and then programatically remove the class from it.
+What you can do is listen for the animation to finish and then programmatically remove the class from it.

 Just like we can listen to a click, we can listen to this event called `animationend`.